 Student Advocate: Nava Bearson

-In her first semester as Student Advocate, Nava Bearson seems to be keeping up the momentum of her predecessor, working on initiatives ranging from basic needs security to campus sexual violence and sexual harassment policy.
-In an interview with the Daily Cal’s editorial board, Bearson also noted that her office has been working on a housing payment assistance program for 12 students and that it hopes to launch the program in the coming weeks.
+In her first semester as Student Advocate, Nava Bearson seems to be keeping up the momentum of her predecessor, as her office is currently on track to break the record for how many cases are being served, as well as working on initiatives ranging from basic needs security to campus sexual violence and sexual harassment policy.
+In an interview with the Daily Cal’s editorial board, Bearson also pointed to her office’s advocacy for the Basic Needs Fee’s application, which allocates funds toward supportive services for students who are housing and/or food insecure.

 When asked about her work toward increasing student representation in the Academic Senate, Bearson pointed to a collaboration between the SAO and a graduate student on bereavement policy, which turned into meetings with the Academic Senate leadership and eventually became a cross-collaborative project.
 It’s heartening to see not only that the SAO is building a better relationship with the Academic Senate, but also that it’s shifting toward serving graduate students in a similar capacity as undergraduates.